 Setting Up a Plan with Mint

-Being a longtime Mint user, I knew I could use the Goals feature to help me pay off this debt.
+Being a longtime Mint user, I knew I could use the Goals feature and loan calculator to help me pay off this debt.
 In the past, I’d set many savings goals and had great success with them, so I figured a debt repayment goal would be just as helpful.

 Since my account was linked, Mint easily tallied the debt total, interest rate, and the minimum payment – and actually showed me that if I continued to make only minimum payments, I would end up spending 18.5 years in debt and $23,000 in interest.
 Super depressing.